-When developing a Case Plan (SF 2956/DCS 0046) with families experiencing domestic violence, the FCM may want to consider the following questions to ensure that all recommended services are accessible and appropriate for the family:
+When developing a Case Plan (SF 2956) with families experiencing domestic violence, the FCM may want to consider the following questions to ensure that all recommended services are accessible and appropriate for the family:

 - 1. Are there culturally sensitive resources, materials, and services for non-English speaking families? - 2.
-Are there specialized services for gays, lesbians, transgendered, or bisexual individuals who are victimized by their partners? - 3.
+Are there specialized services for self-identified Lesbian, Gay, Bisexual, Transgender, or Questioning (LGBTQ) youth who request services or are victimized by their caregivers and/or partners? - 3.
 Are there specialized services available for heterosexual men who are victimized by their partners? - 4.
-How will a non-offending parent's immigration status affect his or her ability to obtain services recommended in the Case Plan (SF 2956/DCS 0046)? - 5.
+How will a non-offending parent's immigration status affect his or her ability to obtain services recommended in the Case Plan (SF 2956)? - 5.
 How does the family view American culture?
 How will this impact the family's ability to seek help? - 6.
 Are daycare and transportation services available so that the non-offending parent can attend domestic violence counseling or meet other service plan requirements? - 7.
-Does the local domestic violence shelter have food and living accommodations appropriate for ethnic families, disabled individuals, or non-offending parents with older male children?
+Does the local domestic violence shelter have food and living accommodations appropriate for ethnic families, disabled individuals, or non-offending parents with older male children? - 8.
+Is there transitional housing, affordable housing, or economic support for non-offending parents once they leave the domestic violence shelter? - 9.
+Do non-offending parents who live in rural communities have accessible transportation to domestic violence advocacy programs and other support services?